navrosh/NavLayout/README.md

 * stack : a netsing stacking of elements where in or out from any direction within navlayout would be possible [ #### current ####]

-* listHorizontal : a horizontal list of drag & drop navlayout objects with scrolling.
-Options will include boxSize:'50px', scrollType:'button/bar', toolBox: true (for filtering the list)
+* list : a horizontal/Vertical list of drag & drop navlayout objects with scrolling.
+Options will include boxSize:'50px', scrollType:'button/bar', toolBox: true (for filtering the list & switching between vertical or horizontal mode)

-* listVertical : a vertical list drag & drop navlayout objects with scrolling.
-Options will include boxSize, scrollType, toolBox
+* Custom extension development & hooking / extending NavLayout object types (e.g: like a table supporting drag & drop of it cells to/from navlayout.. ahh.. that would be real fun !)

 * layout save and restore